e3o8o/triggerr/docs/02_architecture/05_ESCROW_ARCHITECTURE_STRATEGY.md

 **Document Version**: 1.0
 **Date**: June 27, 2024
-**Status**: Strategic Architectural Blueprint **Objective**: To provide a definitive explanation of our hybrid escrow architecture, detailing why business logic resides on the application layer and how this model enables the implementation of all 14 planned escrow types on any supported blockchain.
+**Status**: Strategic Architectural Blueprint **Objective**: To provide a definitive explanation of our hybrid escrow architecture, detailing why business logic resides on the application layer and how this model enables the implementation of all 14 planned escrow types on any supported blockchain while maximizing regulatory advantages through our Nevada-based entity structure.

+> **Legal Framework**: Comprehensive regulatory compliance strategy and escrow-specific legal considerations documented in [Legal Reference](../04_compliance/LEGAL_REFERENCE.md)

 ---